Paul Wood (author): Biography

 Wood left high school early, associating with a peer group which valued drugs and violence.
 Wood was dependent on drugs, committing crimes to maintain his habit.
 At 18 years old, Wood went to prison in Paremoremo Prison for murdering his 42 year old drug dealer, Boyd Bevan, after he attempted to sexually assault Wood.
 Wood was convicted of murder and served 11 years in prison.
-Wood's mother passed away three days before the murder.
+Wood's mother died three days before the murder.
 He served part of his sentence in Paremoremo Prison, which he described as "New Zealand’s toughest facility."

 From prison, he started a PhD in psychology.
-Wood completed his undergraduate and master's degrees while imprisoned, and he commenced a PhD.
+Wood completed his undergraduate and master's degrees while imprisoned, and he commenced a PhD, which he completed in 2011.
 He is the first New Zealander to have achieved both feats.
 More than 10 years after his release, the Parole Board granted Wood a rare discharge.

 Wood has written a bestselling book How to Escape from Prison, an autobiography on his life, and Mental Fitness, a self-help book on building resilience.
 He also spoke at TEDxAuckland and other conferences.